 Ensure that the Administrator account on the Windows Server node has a password.
-The following instructions do not work if the Administrator account has an empty password.
+The following instructions will not work if the Administrator account has an empty password.

-To enable remote scripting using PowerShell commands:

-1. On each host in the cluster, open a PowerShell window with "Run as Administrator" privileges, and enter:
+- To enable remote scripting using PowerShell commands: - 1.
+At each host in the cluster, open a PowerShell window with "Run as Administrator" privileges, and enter:

 '''

-Set-ExecutionPolicy "AllSigned"
+Set-ExecutionPolicy "RemoteSigned"

 Enable-PSRemoting

+Set-item WSMan:\localhost\Client\allowunencrypted $true

 Set-item wsman:localhost\client\trustedhosts -value "host1,host2"

 '''

-where host1, host2 is a list of comma-separated host names in your cluster (for example, "HadoopHost1, HadoopHost2, HadoopHost3").
+where host1, host2 is a list of comma-separated host names in your cluster.
+For example, "HadoopHost1, HadoopHost2, HadoopHost3".